dymmond/asyncz/docs/triggers.md

 What is the jitter?
 A simple random component that can be added to the execution.
-This can be useful if there are multiple server running tasks and you don't want them to run the same task at the exact same time or to prevent the same job to run concurrently.
+This can be useful if there are multiple server running tasks and you don't want them to run the same task at the exact same time or to prevent the same task to run concurrently.

 ```python hl_lines="12"
 {!> ../docs_src/triggers/interval/example4.py !}